-Strengths-based interviews are a new approach that some graduate recruiters are moving towards as a way of finding out what candidates enjoy.
-While competence-based interviews focus on what you can do, strengths-based interviews focus on what you like doing.
+Strengths-based interviews are an approach that some graduate recruiters are moving towards as a way of finding out what candidates enjoy.
+While competency-based interviews focus on what you can do, strengths-based interviews focus on what you like doing.

-Recruiters are turning towards strengths-based interviews because candidates were turning up to competence-based interviews knowing what to expect and giving well-rehearsed answers.
-This made it difficult for employers to find out what applicants were really like.
+From a recruiter's point of view, a strengths-based approach can be a useful way round the problem of candidates turning up to competency-based interviews knowing what to expect and giving well-rehearsed answers.
+This can make it difficult for employers to find out what applicants were really like.

 The strengths-based approach aims to be fresh, positive and engaging and to offer genuine insights into candidates’ innate aptitudes.
 Perhaps nothing is more revealing about who you are than what you enjoy.

 What to expect from a strengths-based interview